Frequently asked questions about doctoral studies (FAQ)

 Another option is to travel via CEEPUS to a Central European university within the framework of PhD CEESENet consortium of which FBA is a member.
 Institutions included in this programme are, for example, the University of Vienna, Klagenfurt, Ljubljana and the Warsaw School of Economics.
 For more information, see https://ceseephd.net/news8/ .

 Finally, even if it is not possible to fulfil the conditions for the trip via Erasmus + or CEESENet, if the research placement is approved as being of adequate quality, the FBA offers PhD students a fixed one-time support of CZK 10,000 for a research placement or summer school lasting from 1 week to 1 month.
-On the basis of an approved application (again, it is necessary to submit in advance), the trip can be supported from the university-wide resources of the University of Economics, Prague by another 10,000 CZK from the school-wide funds.
+On the basis of an approved application (again, it is necessary to submit in advance), the trip can be supported from the university-wide resources of the Prague University of Economics and Business by another 10,000 CZK from the school-wide funds.
 For a template for application and further information and specification, see the 2020 Support Catalogue https://science.vse.cz/science-research-support/catalogue-of-supports-for-scientific-and-research-activities/ .